QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 fig.show()
 ```

+## Under construction:

-**  Quentin: it would be fun to "deepen" the neural net for the above example and show how the approximation **
+It  is  fun to think about how deepening the neural net for the above example affects the quality of  approximation

-<span style="color:red">There are several problems here.
-First, if the network is too deep, you'll run into the [vanishing gradient problem](http://neuralnetworksanddeeplearning.com/chap5.html).
-Besides, other parameters such as the step size and the number of epochs are probably more important than the number of layers in these examples.
-In fact, since $f$ is a linear function of $x$, a one-layer network with the identity map as an activation would probably work best.
-I've added a comparison for the example below. </span>
+ * if the network is too deep, you'll run into the [vanishing gradient problem](http://neuralnetworksanddeeplearning.com/chap5.html)
+* other parameters such as the step size and the number of epochs are probably more important than the number of layers in the situation considered in this lecture.
+* Indeed, since $f$ is a linear function of $x$, a one-layer network with the identity map as an activation would probably work best.

+We  added a comparison for the example below (TOM -- FIND AND EDIT)

 ### Example 2